vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 postRepo.insert(posts)
 ```

-When creating repository in Vue Component, you could do the same by referencing the `this.$store`.
+When creating repositories in a Vue component, you can also use `this.$store`:

 ```js
 import Post from '@/models/Post'